sjoerdteunisse/sjoerdteunisse.github.io/_tabs/about.md

 order: 4
 ---

 Welcome!
-I'm **Sjoerd Teunisse**, a Senior Full Stack & Data Science Engineer passionate about **automation**, **artificial intelligence**, and **pushing the boundaries of what's possible**.
+I'm **Sjoerd Teunisse**, a 28-year-old Senior Full Stack & Data Science Engineer passionate about **automation**, **artificial intelligence**, and **creating impactful solutions that make a difference**.

 ## Who Am I?

-Since 2012, I've been working with computers to create software with a strong passion for automation.
+Since 2012, I've been working with computers to create software with a strong passion for automation and solving real-world problems through smart, scalable technology.
 I'm a **3x founder** and currently serve as a Senior engineer & DS engineer at **CM.com**, where I work on business intelligence, payments systems, and cutting-edge AI solutions.

+With an **entrepreneurial mindset** and **pragmatic approach** to work, I'm especially driven by enabling data-driven decision making and building solutions that create meaningful impact.
+Having lived and studied across diverse countries, I bring a **global perspective**, adaptability, and a deep desire to keep learning, exploring, and pushing boundaries.

 > Motivated by the idea of endless innovation, I enjoy pushing boundaries and demonstrating what may seem impossible.
 {: .prompt-info }